cutelabnyc/missedops-diy/README.md

 ![](./img/DSC_0030_Cropped.jpg)
 ![](./img/DSC_0031_Cropped.jpg)

 Again, for now you only need to solder the inner pins.
+Make sure the plastic of the sockets is flush with the PCB.

 ## 4. Put the seven 3-pin headers into the pin sockets